Laguiole: Climate

-In 2020, the climate is classified as Cfb (see the Köppen-Geiger classification) for the period 1988-2017, namely a temperate climate with cool summers and no dry season.
+In 2020, the climate is classified as Cfb (see the Köppen-Geiger classification) for the period 1988–2017, namely a temperate climate with cool summers and no dry season.
 Furthermore, Météo-France published a new typology of the climates of metropolitan France in 2020, in which the municipality is exposed to a mountain or mountain margin climate.
-Southeast of the Massif Central, characterized by an annual rainfall between 1000 to 1500 mm, less in summer, more in autumn.
+Southeast of the Massif Central, characterized by an annual rainfall between 1000 and 1500 mm, less in summer, more in autumn.
 It is also included in the zone H2c under the environmental regulations 2020 for new building construction.

-For the period 1971-2000, the average annual temperature was 8.4°C, with an annual temperature range of 7.4°C. The average annual rainfall was 1279 mm, with 11.5 days of rainfall in January and 7.2 days in July.
-For the period 1991-2020, the average annual temperature observed at the nearest Météo-France weather station, in the commune of Saint-Côme-d'Olt, 19 km as the crow flies, is 12.5°C with an average annual rainfall of 951.5 mm.
+For the period 1971–2000, the average annual temperature was 8.4 °C, with an annual temperature range of 7.4 °C. The average annual rainfall was 1279 mm, with 11.5 days of rainfall in January and 7.2 days in July.
+For the period 1991–2020, the average annual temperature observed at the nearest Météo-France weather station, in the commune of Saint-Côme-d'Olt, 19 km as the crow flies, is 12.5 °C with an average annual rainfall of 951.5 mm.

 History

 Middle Ages

 The Rouergue was conquered in 767 by Pepin the Short and the Dukes of Aquitaine.
 It remained under the control of the Counts of Rouergue until the death of Jeanne of Toulouse and her husband Alphonse of Poitiers in 1271.
-The county then came under the direct control of the Kings of France.
+The county then came under the direct control of the kings of France.
 The Albigensians seized it in 1208 and were driven out in 1210 by Jean de Beaumont, Lord of Thénières.
 The English captured Fort Laguiole and its surroundings in 1355 but were driven out a few years later.
 Laguiole was one of the four castellanies of Rouergue.
 Besides Laguiole, it included Curières and La Roquette-Bonneval.

 By letters patent issued on 29 May 1369, King Charles V of France, while at the Bois de Vincennes, granted the castellany of Laguiole and the three others of Rouergue, including Laguiole, to Jean d'Armagnac, who had helped him fight against the English.